-The Frances Willard House Museum and Archives in Evanston document the life of social reformer Frances Willard (who lived in Evanston most of her life) and the history of the Woman’s Christian Temperance Union (WCTU), the largest U.S. women’s organization of the 19th century, with a world-wide presence.
-With a focus on the WCTU’s work for temperance and the prohibition and woman suffrage amendments, the WCTU Archives is a resource for Chicago stories, national and international stories of women’s empowerment, and stories of innovation, change, and conflict.
+The Frances Willard House Museum and Archives in Evanston, IL, document the life of social reformer Frances Willard (who lived in Evanston most of her life) and the history of the Woman’s Christian Temperance Union (WCTU), the largest U.S. women’s organization of the 19th century, with a world-wide presence.
+In addition to the history of the WCTU’s work for temperance and for the prohibition and woman suffrage amendments, the WCTU Archives is an unexpected resource for Chicago stories, national and international stories of women’s empowerment, and stories of innovation, change, and conflict.

 - See our PDF with research topics and resource recommendations

-- Consultation about your project by phone and email
+- Consultation about your project by phone or email

 - Virtual interviews